 – The options are not integrated and synchronized – they vary by channel.
 2. Omnichannel:

 – The users can access a broad spectrum of options via different channels;

 – The options are the same for each channel, thanks to synchronization and integration.

 Although both experiences use multiple channels, they’re not the same.
-A quick example – by using the omnichannel experience, the user can perform the same action (i.e. make a payment) via app or website – on a tablet or other mobile device or desktop.
-Multichannel does not work that way – it may ‘force’ the user to use the app, as the option can be unavailable on desktop.
+A quick example – using the omnichannel experience, the user can perform the same action (i.e., make a payment) via an app or website – on a tablet or other mobile device or desktop.
+Multichannel does not work that way – it may ‘force’ the user to use the app, as the option can be unavailable on a desktop.
 Think of it as a user – which option is more convenient for you?
-No doubt that you would want to use all the features, no matter what device or channel you’re using.
+No doubt you would want to use all the features, no matter what device or channel you use.